Addiction

 Available Services For Eating Disorders

-If you are concerned about your relationship with food, related behaviours, and/or body image, it is recommended that you consider starting with HUM’s comprehensive assessment.
-The assessment includes 3 appointments and is designed to get to know you, the acuity of your issues and appropriate treatment recommendations.
-The 3 appointments include a nursing assessment, an assessment with a registered psychologist or social worker and a session with a medical doctor.
-Following this, treatment options will be provided that are based on your needs and current situation.
-Social and peer support in the community may be recommended as well as other aspects of a bio-psycho-social-spiritual framework of recovery.
+If you are concerned about your alcohol use, it is recommended to start with the comprehensive assessment.
+The assessment includes 3 appointments at our Calgary location and is designed to get to know you, determine the acuity of your issues and appropriate treatment recommendations that are individualized based on your needs.
+The 3 appointments include an initial nursing assessment, an assessment with a registered psychologist or social worker and thirdly with a medical doctor.

-At HUM, we use a range of techniques based on experiential relationship building, dialogue, communication and behavior change that are designed to improve the mental health of an individual,and improve relationships with others.
+At HUM, we use a range of techniques based on experiential relationship building, dialogue, communication and behavior change that are designed to improve the mental health of an individual,and improve relationships with others (eg. family).
 Our goal is to provide an open, supportive, and confidential environment for you to address the issues that are concerning you.
 These principles can also be provided through couples/family sessions.

 This provides the opportunity to clarify boundaries, identify what may be individual issues for people to work on, while addressing issues jointly without telling each other what to do.